 In Switzerland there are a lot of meditation groups and meditation teachers.
 You also may book meditation courses or meditation retreats in Switzerland.
 Properly most of those events are adapted to the needs of the participants.
 Even music or sound can take place in those “meditations”. – But what is meditation really?

 The only prayer in Christianity that was given to us directly is the Lord's Prayer.
-In particular I love this prayer in its original language Aramaic (Jesus spoke Aramaic as well).
+In particular I love this prayer in its original language in Aramaic (Jesus spoke Aramaic as well).

 The rosary is a prayer given by the church and may help to focus the thoughts.

 In the free prayer we use our own words, e.g. to praise God.
 The petitionary prayer is very common, the prayer for forgiveness as well.

 The quiet prayer, which is done without any words, is actually contemplation or a meditation.

 One does contemplate on something.
 There is an object, an occurrence or a text at its centre.

 Typically monks and nuns contemplate on the tabernacle for hours (the Blessed Sacrament in a church).
 Common is also the contemplation on the Sufferings of Christ.

 Contemplation is an examination of something.
 It is a relaxed thinking-about-something.

 To lead a contemplative life means to be totally God-focused and practically not carrying out any actions towards the outer world.
 As an example, the Saint Nicholas of Flue was leading such a contemplative life.